Gorenstein-projective modules over short local algebras

 Proof.
 We can assume that $M$ is an indecomposable module.
 First, let $e\ge 2$ and assume that $M$ is not Koszul, then $M = \pi P_m$ for some $m\ge 1$ and therefore $\Omega^m (\pi P_m) = S$ is Koszul.
 If $e = 1$, and $a = 1$, then $A$ is uniserial, thus $M$ is isomorphic to $k$, ${}_AJ$ or ${}_AA$, and, of course, the modules $k$ and ${}_AJ$ are not Koszul. $\s$

-{\bf Historical Remark.} The Koszul modules over a self-injective short local algebra have been determined by Sj\"odin [Sj].
-Mart\'\i nez-Villa [MV2] and Avramov-Iyengar-\c Sega [AIS].
-We hope that our outline of the general setting explains what is considered as a {\it surprising} behavior in [AIS] (see the last line in the introduction and the lead text for Theorem 4.6).
+{\bf Historical Remark.} The Koszul modules over a self-injective short local algebra have been determined by Sj\"odin [Sj], Mart\'\i nez-Villa [MV2] and Avramov-Iyengar-\c Sega [AIS].
+We hope that our outline of the general setting explains what is considered as a surprising behavior in [AIS].

-Note that already in 1979, Sj\"odin [Sj] has looked for indecomposable non-projective modules $M$ at the power series $P^A_M = \sum_{n\ge 0} t_n(M)T^n$ (called the {\it Poincar\'e series} of $M$).
+Already in 1979, Sj\"odin [Sj] has looked for indecomposable non-projective modules $M$ at the power series $P^A_M = \sum_{n\ge 0} \beta_n(M)T^n$ (called the {\it Poincar\'e series} of $M$).
 He showed that for a self-injective short local algebra $A$, the series $P^A_M$ is rational (this follows from the fact that $\Omega^m M$ is Koszul for some $m \ge 0$).

-{\bf Appendix B. A formula of Avramov-Iyengar-\c Sega.}
+\eject {\bf Appendix B. A formula of Avramov-Iyengar-\c Sega}